gmoniava/react-projects/README.md

 # react-projects

-This repo contains set of relatively small react projects (most of them are more CSS oriented).
+This repo contains set of relatively small react projects.
 Projects are organized as separate components.
 See the *Projects* folder for the actual projects.